pingcap/talent-plan/rust/notes.md

 - mention the test names that should be focused on each part of each project
 - find a way to use specialization via the KvsEngine trait
 - use imperative "part" titles? "creating" vs "create"

+# Future projects

+- 5 - use futures + http, use standard http bench tools
+- 6 - use async/await
+- 7 - use grpc
+- 8 - try to match performance of the production components